yahoolane/dynamodb-php/README.md

 )
 */
 ```
+IF you use scanWT(   it will return the same data but they key type will be added to the key [UserId::N]  showing
+that the UserId  is a number,,  this will be useful when you insert a new record into your database.

 ## count
 count is a wrapper of [Query](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference//API_Query.html) with _Select_ param as COUNT.
 This return the number of items query fetches and will be used like this: